-Red Sox hammer Orioles, who suffer record 112th loss
+After club-record 112th loss, Orioles beat Red Sox for doubleheader split

 MILESTONES

-Bogaerts’ 22 homers also is a personal best. … Martinez’s previous career high for RBIs was 104, last year. … Martinez’s 42d homer tied Dick Stuart (1963) for the most by a player in his first year with the Red Sox. … Devers had six RBIs, a new career high.
+Bogaerts’ 22 homers also is a personal best. … Martinez’s previous career high for RBIs was 104, last year. … Martinez’s 42d homer tied Dick Stuart (1963) for the most by a player in his first year with the Red Sox. … Devers’ six RBIs is a new career high.

 EMERGENCY PITCHER

-Infielder Jace Peterson pitched the eighth for the Orioles, throwing mostly in the 90 mph range.
-He gave up four runs and six hits, but he could have gotten out of it with less damage if he had remembered to cover first base on a grounder to the right side.
+Orioles infielder Jace Peterson pitched the eighth in the first game, throwing mostly in the 90 mph range.
+He gave up four runs and six hits, but he could have gotten out of it with less damage if he had remembered to cover first on a grounder to the right side.
 Two other hits barely eluded the fielders, including one that went off second baseman Corban Joseph’s glove.

 Peterson struck out Christian Vazquez to end the inning.